 OUR OFFICERS AND BOARD

 Vice President and Treasurer: Mark Raftery, attorney at law, is past president of the Foothills Bar Association and has extensive experience in business law.
-He is also a former Scoutmaster, Toastmaster, and YMCA board member.
+He holds a J.D. degree from the University of California, Davis School of Law, where he wrote for the Law Review.
+He has worked as a successful trial lawyer for major law firms in San Diego for over three decades.
+Also an active community volunteer, he is also a former Scoutmaster, Toastmaster, and YMCA board member.

-Board Member and Fundraising Chair: Henri Migala, Ph.D. has written nearly $30 million in grants that have been funded.
+Secretary and Fundraising Chair: Henri Migala, Ph.D. has written nearly $30 million in grants that have funded.
 He has lived and worked in 15 countries in global health, international development, higher education administration and humanitarian aid including disaster relief.
 His past positions include Director of International House at the University of California San Diego, Executive Dean and Grants Administrator for Grossmont-Cuyamaca Community College District, and Adjunct Faculty instructor at San Diego City College.
 He holds a doctor of education degree from San Diego State university, a Masters in Public Health from the University of North Texas, and a Master of Art degree at the University of Texas, where he studied anthropology.
 He has also authored many academic papers.
 A volunteer and board member with Aguilas del Desierto, Inc., he helps save lives of lost migrants.
 As a Rotary Club President, he has worked with International Relief Teams.
 He has won many awards for community service and international activities including working to eradicate polio through the World Health Organization as well as participating in rural, border and cross-cultural health issues, disaster relief and reconstruction.
-Also the founder of Henri Migala Photography, he has won numerous photography awards and most recently had one of his images chosen as a “Top 10” finalist in the Smithsonian Magazine Photo Contest.
-The independent photographer has provided video and photography for East County Magazine ranging from racial justice and civil unrest to wildfires, desert wildlife, political debates and more.
+Founder of Henri Migala Photography, he has won numerous photography awards and had one of his images chosen as a “Top 10” finalist in the Smithsonian Magazine Photo Contest.
+The independent photojournalist has covered issues including racial justice and civil unrest, wildfires, tribal concerns, politics, the environment, and more.

 Board Member, Health and Diversity Liaison: Dr. Raed Al-Naser is a pulmonologist affiliated with Sharp Grossmont Hospital.
 He received his medical degree from Jordan University of Science and Technology and has been in practice in the US over 25 years, serving f East county over 15 years.
 Dr. Al-Naser is the president of San Diego Chapter of National Arab American Medical Association ( NAAMA).
 He is also a member of the COVID-19 San Diego Equity Task Force and a member San Diego County Medical Society Diversity, Equity and Inclusion Committee advocating for improving health outcomes for Arab and Middle Eastern Americans and other racial and ethnic minorities.